psychemedia/storytelling-notes/fairy_midwife.md

 Any readers who may feel anxious to become collectors, should observe the following rules:—

-1. Whatever is recorded, should be given with absolute fidelitv, as it fell from the narrator's mouth.
+1. Whatever is recorded, should be given with absolute fidelity, as it fell from the narrator's mouth.

 2. It should be stated where, when, and from whom, each tale, song, etc, was obtained: and if the narrator is known to be a native of another district than that in which he is found, it should be mentioned.